DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 A new item will appear in the Project Panel.
 This will be your multi-camera sequence.

-To begin editing, right-click on the multi-camera sequence and select New Sequence From Clip.
+To edit, right-click on the multi-camera sequence and select New Sequence From Clip.
 A new timeline will appear with your multi-camera setup.

 Step 3: Editing

 The last step is to edit the sequence.
-There are a couple of functionality buttons you will need to be aware of before starting.
+Before starting, you must be aware of a couple of functionality buttons.

 Toggle Multi-Camera View

 First, you will need to enable multi-camera editing.
-You can do this by finding the Toggle Multi-Camera View on the Program Monitor.
+The Toggle Multi-Camera View is on the Program Monitor.

-If it isn’t on the Program Monitor, select the + icon on the right-bottom corner of the screen.
-Reference the photo below for the Toggle Multi-Camera View icon.
+If it isn’t on the Program Monitor, select the + icon at the bottom right corner of the screen.
+Refer to the photo below for the Toggle Multi-Camera View icon.
 Click and drag the icon onto the Program Monitor.

 Click on the icon to activate this feature.
 All of your clips within the sequence will appear in the Program Monitor next to the selected camera.
 These are all of your “Cameras” that you can switch between for the cuts.